TheSpaceDevs/.github/profile/README.md

 at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220812T214020">2022-08-12 21:40:20 UTC</a>.
 Until
 then, this pad will have been used for 94 out of 700 launches from this location.
-The launch status is currently *TBC* 🟨 .
+The launch status is currently *Go* 🟩 .
 The mission type is
 *Communications* and the payload will be injected into *a Low Earth Orbit
 (LEO)*.
 <br>
 <blockquote>
-  A batch of 53 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
+  A batch of 46 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 </blockquote>

 <p float="left" align="center">